 In his announcement video, Hurd denounced Trump as a “lawless, selfish, failed politician” whom he blamed for Republicans losing control of the House in 2018, as well as the Senate and the White House in 2020.
 But he also had sharp words for President Joe Biden’s policies on immigration, crime, and inflation: “President Biden can’t solve these problems or won’t.”

 Hurd was known as a bipartisan dealmaker during his time in Congress, breaking with his party on issues such as LGBTQ rights, gun control, and its push to repeal the Affordable Care Act.
-But given that the Republican Party has only further dug in its heels on MAGA politics since his departure from office, Republican voters haven’t been all that interested in a candidate who reaches across the aisle.
-Hurd has also struggled to stand out in a field already filled with big names — not to mention all the other lesser-known candidates fighting to increase single-digit poll numbers.
+But given that the Republican Party has only further dug in its heels on MAGA politics since his departure from office, Republican voters haven’t been all that interested in a candidate who reaches across the aisle, and didn’t seem interested this time.

 Radio host Larry Elder

 Elder, a conservative radio host and frequent talking head on Fox News, has never held political office but led the race to replace California Gov. Gavin Newsom, a Democrat, in an unsuccessful recall campaign in 2021.
-He is now suing the Republican National Committee after failing to make the debate stage alongside Michigan business leader Perry Johnson, who is also running.
+He dropped out of the GOP primary and endorsed Trump in late October after failing to make the debate stage.

 “America is in decline, but this decline is not inevitable.
 We can enter a new American Golden Age, but we must choose a leader who can bring us there,” he tweeted of his decision to run for president.